 Getting users to overcome their fear of data and working with it is a key challenge for embedded analytics.
-User adoption of embedded analytics features and functionalities takes real work as people are typically afraid of change and easily overwhelmed by data.
-End users don’t see a reason why something will have to change if it does the job – even if it is more time-consuming, tedious, and oftentimes not well functioning.
+User adoption of embedded analytics features and functionalities takes real work, as people are typically afraid of change and easily overwhelmed by data.
+End users don’t see why something will have to change if it does the job – even if it is more time-consuming, tedious, and often not well functioning.
 Even when inefficiencies are recognized, promoting a change can still be difficult.

-It is especially challenging to promote such change to users that aren’t typically good with data and don’t have the technical knowledge to build dashboards or reports.
+Promoting such change to users who aren’t typically good with data and don’t have the technical knowledge to build dashboards or reports is especially challenging.

 Involve your employees and get their input on the UX and benefits of the new tools early on.
 Whether it is gaining better visibility over their work, saving time, or supporting their job function, employees have to see how these new tools or technologies will make their job easier on a daily basis.